jshaffstall/PyPhysicsSandbox/README.md

 pin((100, 580), ball1, (150, 580), ball2)
 ```

 Creates a pin joint between the two shapes at the given points.
-A pin join creates a fixed separation between the two bodies (as if there is a metal pin connecting them).
+A pin joint creates a fixed separation between the two bodies (as if there were a metal pin connecting them).
 You'll get strange effects when wrapping these shapes.

 ```python
 run(do_physics=True)